backopsco/API/README.md

         ]

+## Oauth Quickstart

+If you understand the basics of authenticating via oAuth just take a look at [the Quick Start guide](http://scalus.github.io/API/).

 ## Oauth Overview

 All developers need to register their application before getting started.
 A registered OAuth application is assigned a unique Client ID and Client Secret.
 The Client Secret should not be shared.
 You may create a personal access token for your own use or implement the web flow below to allow other users to authorize your application.